Fall 2023 applications due July 31, 2023

 - Security Clearance Letter: Alberta Health Services requires security clearance checks for all nursing students including graduate students who will be doing a practicum or research in the region.

 - Applicants should request the Police Security Clearance check no longer than 3 months prior to entering their program.

-- A copy of your current CPR Certification at the Basic Rescuer or Basic Cardiac Life Support or “C” level.
+- CPR Certification: Basic Rescuer or Basic Cardiac Life Support or “C” level (applicants current copy)